19hours/sg-statutes/Acts/People’s Association Act.md

 (c) 8 members to be appointed by the Chairman; and

-(d) one member to be appointed by the Chairman in consultation with each of the organisations mentioned in the First Schedule.
+(d) one member to be appointed by the Chairman in consultation with each of the organisations mentioned in the Schedule.

-(2) All letters of appointment to the persons mentioned in subsection (1)(b), (c) and (d) shall issue from the Chairman, who may revoke any appointment at any time without assigning any reason.
+(2) All letters of appointment to the persons mentioned in subsection (1)(b), (c) and (d) shall be issued by the Chairman, who may revoke any appointment at any time without assigning any reason.

 (3) Members of the Association appointed by the Chairman in accordance with subsection (1)(b), (c) and (d) shall —